kubernetes/community/contributors/devel/development.md

 ### etcd

 etcd is a distributed key value store that provides a reliable way to store data across a cluster of machines.
 Kubernetes maintains state in [`etcd`][etcd-latest].
-Version 2 as a backend was deprecated and support was removed in Kubernetes 1.13 so that make sure to install etcd version 3.x.
+Version 2 as a backend was deprecated and support was removed in Kubernetes 1.13; thereby, make sure to install etcd version 3.x.

 Please [install it locally][etcd-install] to run local integration tests.
+Also, add it to PATH.

+#### Options for local installation
+  1. Install inside kubernetes root.
+Use `hack/install-etcd.sh`
+  2. Install manually.
+    Find version with `grep -E "image.*etcd" cluster/gce/manifests/etcd.manifest` and install with you OS package manager.

 ### Go